kilinich/racksview/readme.md

 ## Getting Started

-1. Assemble the hardware components as described above.
+1. Assemble the hardware components.
 2. Install the required libraries and tools on your Raspberry Pi.
 3. Deploy the application components using provided scripts and configuration files.
-4. Access the web dashboard to monitor your rack and configure notifications.
+4. Access the web dashboard to monitor your rack.

-For detailed setup instructions and troubleshooting, refer to the [project documentation](./docs/).

----
-RacksView is licensed under the MIT License.
-Contributions and feedback are welcome!